pro3d-space/PRo3D/README.md

 # Licensing

 PRo3D is **free** for academic use.
-When used for publications, we kindly ask for [PRo3D Homepage](http://pro3d.space).
-For commercial use, customization, please consult science@vrvis.at.
+When used for publications, we kindly ask to reference PRo3D and [PRo3D Homepage](http://pro3d.space).
+For commercial use, and or customization, please contact science@vrvis.at.

 # Technology & System Requirements